Yuan-Kivi/Leetcode/README.md

 # Leetcode
 Exercise in Leetcode!!

-This repository cotains the exercise source codes and knowledge materials about Leetcode!
+This repository contains the exercise source codes and knowledge materials about Leetcode!